 The book of Ruth opens with the extremely bad circumstances that there were at the time.
 You name it: hunger, poverty, death or loneliness.

-The book of Ruth is a like a Biblical and better version of The Grapes of Wrath.
+The book of Ruth is also like a Biblical and better version of The Grapes of Wrath.

 The Bible states:

 Ruth 1:6: “When Naomi heard in Moab that the Lord had come to the aid of his people by providing food for them, she and her daughters-in-law prepared to return home from there.
 7 With her two daughters-in-law she left the place where she had been living and set out on the road that would take them back to the land of Judah”.

 There is one big spiritual truth behind a passage like this.
 First, Moab(a pagan country) represents the places in your life where you are and God isn’t there.

 Naomi returning from Moab to the land of Judah(the land of God) represents the spiritual truth for us that: wherever we are, if God isn’t there, we must come back to Him.